 The rich flavours of Grand Marnier shine through what is indeed a 'grand' Cosmopolitan.

 A balanced and flavoursome Margarita with the rich cognac and orange notes of Grand Marnier adding to this drinks depth of flavour.

 As the name suggests, the orange of Grand Marnier heavily influences this drink.
-Basically a Buck's Fizz with more oomph.
+Basically a Mimosa or a Buck's Fizz (orange juice and champagne) with added oomph.

 An orange twist on the classic Sazerac.